 "But, we (firefighters) should not burden the National Fallen Firefighters Foundation by ignoring the risk of cancer.
 I implore you, we must fight cancer with PPE, policy and directives."

 Stair climbs support the fire service

 For over 100 years, Pierce Manufacturing has made pumpers, aerials, tankers and rescue units in northeast Wisconsin.
 Pierce's commitment to the 9/11 Memorial Stair Climb extends well beyond its sponsorship.
-About 30 Pierce employees, including Jim Johnson, climbed, and 55 employees and their families volunteered.
+About 30 Pierce employees, including Jim Johnson, climbed in 2017, and 55 employees and their families volunteered.

 "We have a responsibility to give back," Dan Meyer, director of Sales and Marketing, said.